How to Get Brand Partnerships Without a Large Following

 When looking for creators or influencers to partner with, one of the first things brands look for is alignment.
 A brand wants to see that the content you are sharing and your audience align with their customers.
 That’s why it’s so important to make sure that you have a defined niche, are clear on who your audience is and what they want, and your first impression makes this clear.
 Though it might seem like sharing a lot of different kinds of content would open up the doors for more opportunities, it’s actually the opposite.
 Having a clear and defined expertise and value, make it easier for a brand to see if you are a good fit.

 The next thing brands look for in a partner is quality.
 Brands want to partner with creators that are aligned with their style and have high quality content.
 When you’re starting out, one of the best things you can do is lead with high quality content.
 This allows you to charge more, add more value to brands and attract higher quality partners.

 The easiest way to get paid more is to add more value to your packages.
 When I stopped worrying about my following and started thinking about how I can create more value for brands I worked with, this shifted everything.
 This led to repeat partnerships, strong relationships and me creating content outside of just partnerships.

 A basic brand partnership is really just the promotion of a brand to your audience, so when you include the high-resolution images in your package, that’s an extra that you should be compensated for!
-I go deeper into this in my video about how to get started with food photography on a budget!
+I go deeper into this in my FREE workshop 👉 5 Secrets to High-End Food (& Drink) Photography That Makes You More Money!